-I have been an executive coach since 2007 and I have loved working with people in this way.
-I believe it is a real gift when a person can hold up a clear, mostly-untainted mirror for someone so that she can come to terms with those places or areas where there are gaps or incoherence with authenticity.
-It has been a privilege to create this mirror and challenging space for others – and hugely meaningful to go through this journey myself.
+I have been an executive coach since 2007.
+I have loved working with people in this way – it is a privilege to hold up a clear, mostly-untainted mirror for someone to come to terms with; places/areas where there are gaps or incoherence in authenticity.

-However, in the past few years it has become clear that coaching can have only a limited impact if the system and culture of an organization, for instance, is not conducive to a coaching or learning way of leading really being “lived” by the individual in it.
+However, in the past few years I have realised that coaching can have only a limited impact if the system and culture of an organization, is not conducive to a coaching or learning way of leading.

-During coaching, the client can gain great insights about how he shows up and can go out and implement new behaviour based on those insights.
-But then something can happen: it’s almost as if the new frame of reference “collides” or is in contradiction with what is going on within the organization.
-It happens quite often that an organization has an inspirational mission statement and values but they are only words …
+During coaching, the client can gain great insights and can then go and implement new behaviours based on those insights.
+But then something can happen – almost as if the new frame of reference “collides” with what is going on within the organization (and often an organization has an inspirational mission statement and values but they are only words).

 An example: I was part of an intervention at a manufacturing plant.
-We were there to teach people to lead in a coaching way, and the objective was to get people to engage with each other in a “learning” way, where listening and asking questions were the key competencies for people to build.
+We were there to teach people to lead in a coaching way – to get people to engage with each other in a “learning” way where listening and asking questions were key competencies.
 The training was successful and most people connected to this new way of engaging.

-I am now certain that most successful coaching interventions happen when it’s part of a systemic intervention in which culture also shifts.
+I am now certain that most successful coaching interventions happen when they are part of a systemic intervention in which culture also shifts.
 Coaching then helps people to embed and really “live” the new way of doing things.

 The Legitimate Leadership framework offers this systemic change to shift culture, and where coaching can be successful.